 The primary "customer" groups for heat energy supply from reused abandoned wells are represented by industry, agriculture, and municipalities (service and private sector).
 These three sectors represent 60-70% of the energy demand in each of the partner countries.
-The reuse of abandoned wells would be most appropriate to cover base load energy needs.
-A summary of annual heating and cooling demand of greenhouses in the European Union is shown in Figure 1.
+The reuse of abandoned wells is most appropriate to cover base load energy needs.
+A breakdown of annual heating demand in the industrial sector in the European Union is shown in Figure 1.